The Ultimate Guide to scoring Freebies

 Complaining about bad stuff turns it into free stuff

 There are nice ways to complain.
-You don't have to be like this guy:
+You don't have to be like this woman:

 If you're nice about how you complain about poor food you can usually get your food for free, or at least free drinks or a pudding.

 You can also complain about poor products.
-If a product doesn't perform properly or breaks through "normal use" you can usually get your money back (or a replacement) through complaining, without needing a warrantee.
+If a product doesn't work, or breaks through "normal use", you can get money back without a warrantee.